AllenRodi/AuraBot/README.md

 ## Technical Specifications 🛠️

-- **Languages**: Primarily developed in Python, with some components potentially in Java for extended functionality.
+- **Languages**: Developed in Python
 - **Platforms**: AuraBot is built using Discord’s Developer Portal, with code developed and maintained on VS Code and GitHub.
+MongoDB is used as the database.
 - **Accessibility Enhancements**: AuraBot is screen-reader compatible and includes text-to-speech support where needed, ensuring that it’s accessible to all users.

 ### Current Development Status 📈